VAT in Croatia: Rates, obligations, and registration

 VAT declaration and payment deadlines

-VAT declarations must be submitted by the 20th day of the month following the reporting period.
+VAT declarations must be submitted by the last day of the month following the reporting period.
+This deadline was extended from the 20th day as of 1 January 2026, giving businesses more time to prepare accurate filings.
 Companies can submit declarations monthly or quarterly, depending on their annual turnover.

 Penalties for irregularities and delays